amaineo/learn-nlp/content/course/hidden-markov-models/Hidden Markov Model.md

 Two algorithms are relevant:

-* ***Viterbi Decoding Algorithm***: Efficiently infer the underlying sequence with the highest probability, when the transition probability matrix is known.
+* ***Viterbi Decoding Algorithm***: Efficiently infer the underlying sequence with the highest probability, when the following parameters are known:

+* initial probability distribution over states
+* transition probability matrix
+* emission probability matrix from just the data.

+These are the three parameters necessary for working with a Hidden Markov Model.
+"Working with" as in, performing the task mentioned above, of inferring the underlying sequence of states which generated the sequence of emissions.

-* ***Baum-Welch algorithm***: Also called the "Forward-Backward Algorithm", this can be used for estimating the transition probability matrix from just the data.
-(Then, once the transition probability matrix is known, we can use the Viterbi Decoding Algorithm.)
+* ***Baum-Welch algorithm***: Also called the "Forward-Backward Algorithm", this can be used for estimating the three parameters when they are not known.
+Then, once these three parameters are known, we can use the Viterbi Decoding Algorithm.

 We will first look at Viterbi Decoding.